pz1/ZWayModules/PVLogger/README.md

     </response>
 ```
 If you happen to have two of these inverters the SolQoS module may be of interest to you

+######Testing the module
+If you don not have a PVlogger, you can test this module by creating a XML file named status.xml with the above contents.
+Place it somewhere on a website.
+Use the website address in the PVLogger configuration